“May Contain”

 When she was around 12 months old, we gave her some plain Puffin cereal for the first time.
 A few minutes later, she had two small hives near her mouth.
 I looked at the label and realized that there was a “may contain peanut” precautionary warning.
 She didn’t show any other symptoms, but this solidified my decision not to give our daughter items with precautionary warnings.

 A year or so later, I learned that these precautionary warnings were not mandatory or regulated like the main part of the ingredient label was.
 And this made me think, “Huh.
 Then that means that a product without a precautionary warning could very well have invisible/trace amounts of allergen in it.
-The absence of a precautionary warning doesn’t mean the absence of cross-contact.”
+The absence of a precautionary warning doesn’t necessarily mean the absence of cross-contact.”

 Around the same time, my daughter had two oral food challenges: baked egg and baked milk.
 For both of these challenges, she had mild reactions at the very last dose.
 Her allergist made the astute observation that she did tolerate quite a bit safely.